Psychology Major

 Requirements For Departmental Honors

-Faculty of the Psychology Department encourage students to participate in the Honors program.
-Students may take any psychology course for Honors credit with the permission of the instructor.
+Students may take any psychology course for Honors credit, provided they get permission from the instructor at the time they register for the course.
 A contract is negotiated between student and faculty member on what additional work is to be done for Honors credit.

-2. Upgrade two research seminar courses (PSY 491- 494) and complete an individual research project in each course.
+1) Complete two research seminar courses (PSY 491- 494) upgraded to honors and complete an individual research project in each course.

 Requirements for University Honors and University Scholar may be found on the Saint Joseph’s web pages for the Honors Program.